MaxwellBanks/genpc/README.md

 !gen cydanger <charcyphers> <maxcyphers>
 e.g. !gen cydanger 4 5
 for a character with 4 cyphers and a max of 5.

+TODO: Register commands instead of using string parsing

+#Cheatsheet Sources
+The numenera cheatsheet was collated by Justin Alexander at http://www.thealexandrian.net